mozilla-spidermonkey/jsparagus/js-quirks.md

 With apologies to the generous people who work on the standard.
 Thanks for doing that—better you than me.

+Thanks to @mathiasbynens for pointing out an additional quirk.

 Problems are rated in terms of difficulty, from `(*)` = easy to `(***)` = hard.
 We’ll start with the easiest problems.